 Management of congregate settings could include some form of monitoring to identify the level of stress or distress by common signs.
 For example, some people may be inclined to use coping mechanisms like smoking or alcohol.
 Others may be predisposed to a mental health crisis due to drug withdrawal.
 Unfortunately, psychiatric emergencies are a possible result of a disaster or its secondary impacts.
-Preparation for mass care should include training so that the causes and differences in psychiatric emergencies (a mental before harm occurs).
+Preparation for mass care should include training so that the causes and differences in psychiatric emergencies (can potentially be identified, treated, or de-escalated before harm occurs.